 The Challenge: How do we increase the share of renewable energy by 2030?

-The Lead2030 Challenge for SDG7 supported by BP launched a global search for innovative renewable energy solutions with the potential of substantially increasing the share of renewable energy in the global energy mix.
+The Lead2030 Challenge for SDG 7, supported by BP, launched a global search for innovative renewable energy solutions with the potential of substantially increasing the global share of renewable energy.

 Ronit Kanwar, Empower Energy